IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-apachesolr-guardium/README.md

        $ sudo bin/solr start -e cloud -force
 ```

-You can learn more about ApacheSolr Setup [here](https://solr.apache.org/guide/8_8/installing-solr.html)
+You can learn more about Apache Solr setup [here](https://solr.apache.org/guide/8_8/installing-solr.html)
-Once the Apache Solr set up is done, Ops Agent needs to be installed and configured on the system.
+Once the Apache Solr setup is done, Ops Agent needs to be installed and configured on the system.

 ## Login to the Solr Dashboard
-In order to access the Solr admin panel, visit the hostname or IP address on port(solr is running):
+To access the Solr admin panel, visit the hostname or IP address on port (solr is running):
     http://ip_address:port/solr/

 ### Core Creation in Standalone mode